How To Add Users To A Group In Linux

 INTRODUCTION TO MANAGING USERS AND GROUPS IN LINUX

 Are you self-managing user access to your Linux VPS?
 As the server administrator, what access management approach are you following?
 You can easily add members to the Linux group to reduce your manual efforts.
 When you assign directory logging access to a particular group, the members automatically inherit the permission rights!
 That’s why you should add a user to a Linux group!
+But how to do that?
+Are there any accessible Linux commands that you can run?
+Let’s confirm what scripts you can use!

 UNDERSTANDING KEY FILES IN LINUX USER AND GROUP MANAGEMENT